MicrosoftDocs/appcenter-docs/docs/sdk/crashes/android.md

 > App Center uses the reserved name `minidump.dmp` for minidump attachments.
 Make sure to give your attachment a different name unless it's a minidump file so we can handle it properly.

 > [!NOTE]
-> There is a known bug in breakpad which makes it impossible to capture crashes on x86 emulators.
+> There's a known bug in breakpad which makes it impossible to capture crashes on x86 emulators.

 ### Symbolication